 Large databases become sluggish.
 Do you have more than a thousand items in a database?
 Prepare for wait times.
 Applying filters takes longer, pages load slower.
 Notion is built for flexibility, not for speed with large datasets.

 And then there’s the setup time.
 Adding a new team member?
 They first need to understand how your Notion system works.
 Where are the templates?
 Which database is for what?
-How do the relationships work?
+How do the relations work?
 You basically need an onboarding document for your onboarding tool.

 What do others think?